bondzai/bondzai/README.md

 - My name is James Bond.
-I am just nobody here in this digital space, passionate about GNU/Linux, infrastructure, networks & protocols.
+I'm just nobody here in this digital space.
+- I'm passionate about GNU/Linux, infrastructure, networks & protocols.
-Let's dive deep & enjoy with beautiful things that happen in the backend world.
+- Let's dive deep & enjoy with beautiful things that happen in the backend world.

 <!--START_SECTION:waka-->